 While some apps are dedicated to one particular goal, such as losing weight or mindfulness, others try to embrace every possible function.
 Is it better to concentrate on a single service or pack the app with maximum functionality?
 There’s no definite answer to that question.
 While it seems more reasonable to start from a specific area, it’s a recognised fact that people don’t want to install hundreds of apps and prefer using several universal ones.

-Fitness apps at the moment have four main focus points, let’s take a closer look at each of them.
+Different types of fitness apps at the moment have four main focus points, let’s take a closer look at each of them.

 As we’ve mentioned, this was the first aspect of fitness to be digitised.
 In 2006, fitness wearables were introduced and the first compatible mobile applications started to fill the market.
 Fitness devices are constructed with a bunch of sensors that monitor heart rate, skin temperature, galvanic skin response, and the quality of surrounding light.
 While an app itself doesn’t include any hardware, it needs a smartphone with all these sensors to work properly.